 10. Jason Goes to Hell: The Final Friday (1993)

 This was a tough decision, but not really; tough because first time writer-director Adam Marcus tried something new, and easy because the whole project proved an abject failure.
-Marcus was only 23 when he was given the unenviable task of freshening a long-stale franchise, as New Line Cinema—fresh off purchasing the series rights from Paramount—looked to set-up the long-awaited Freddy vs. Jason crossover which, thanks to the critical backlash for this particular instalment, was put on the back-burner for another decade.
+Marcus was only 23 when he was given the unenviable task of freshening a long-stale franchise, as New Line Cinema—fresh off purchasing the series rights from Paramount—looked to set up the long-awaited Freddy vs. Jason crossover which, thanks to the critical backlash for this particular instalment, was put on the back-burner for another decade.

 So what makes Jason Goes to Hell the very worst in the series?
 First of all, Jason hardly appears in the movie—yes, you heard me.
-For years, Camp Crystal’s brutal scourge had dragged a censor-slashed series through the woods backwards, and now we had a movie low on suspense without an iconic figure to carry it as Jason’s ‘Hellbaby’ soul moved from body-to-body, giving us a collection of anonymous killers and a convoluted plot at pains to explain the machete-wielding mad man’s unnecessary mythology.
+For years, Camp Crystal’s brutal scourge had dragged a censor-slashed series through the woods backwards, and now we had a movie low on suspense without an iconic figure to carry it as Jason’s ‘Hellbaby’ soul moved from body to body, giving us a collection of anonymous killers and a convoluted plot at pains to explain the machete wielding mad man’s unnecessary mythology.

 Marcus was a fan of the series, and had no choice but to try something new, but for a franchise which had survived on the shoulders of its iconic lead player, this proved the death knell.
 This, in spite of some top-notch practical effects from the maestros at KNB EFX.
 Kudos for audacity, but a movie without Jason isn’t a Friday the 13th movie, unless Pamela Voorhees one day manages to reattach her head, which wouldn’t come as too much of a surprise given her son’s regenerative capacities.

-After Jason’s spirit enters the body of a coroner possessed into eating his still-beating heart, his none the wiser assistant makes the fatal mistake of ridiculing the monster’s corpse.
+After Jason’s spirit enters the body of a coroner possessed into eating his still-beating heart, his none-the-wiser assistant makes the fatal mistake of ridiculing the monster’s corpse.
 Unsurprisingly, the man is then pinned to a grate with a particularly sharp implement, pieces of his face sluicing through like mincemeat.

 9. Friday the 13th Part VIII: Jason Takes Manhattan (1989)

 Some fans actually dig this Big Apple bound instalment, and I can almost see why.
-Jason had long-since become the series focal point, an antihero bloodthirsty fans would root for above his increasingly peripheral victims.
+Jason had long since become the series focal point, an antihero bloodthirsty fans would root for above his increasingly peripheral victims.
 Jason Takes Manhattan would take this formula to a whole new level, director Rob Hedden designing a vehicle for the mindless MTV generation by transforming Jason into a veritable pop star and fetishising his every move.
 This would lead to some iconic shots of Pamela’s baby boy that would not have been possible in previous instalments, some of them touched by a delicious sense of irony.

 But focusing so heavily on Jason comes with its own set of problems, the main one being a lack of suspense.
 Yes, the movie had lacked any real suspense for years, and yes we primarily pay to see Jason’s various acts of barbarism, but in the most heavily censored entry in the entire series we see next to nothing in the creative kills department, and Jason’s almost ceaseless presence kills the horror dead.
 Oh, and Jason is melted with toxic waste, somehow becoming a perfectly formed child in the process.
-At least Freud would have had a field day.
+Freud would have had a field day.